National Doctors' Day: Honoring America's Doctors since 1958

 Before creating dedicated medical schools, doctors learned by apprenticeship.

-There are currently over 1 million licensed doctors in the US; California has the most licensed physicians, with over 117,000.
+There are currently over 1.1 million licensed doctors in the US; California has the most licensed physicians, with over 119,000.

 The average age of a doctor is 54, compared to a median age of 42 across other professions.

-About 52,000 doctors work as locum tenens physicians across the U.S.
+About 52,000 doctors work as locum tenens physicians across the US.

-Doctors typically see 20 to 30 patients a day.
+Doctors typically see 11-20 patients a day.

-Top US States for Active Physicians (2023)
+Top US States for Active Physicians as of May 2024

 No Data Found